Squibs/freeCodeCamp/2. JavaScript Algorithms and Data Structures/Legacy Algorithm Files and Notes/Notes/Object Oriented Programming Notes - OLD.md

   return b - a;
 });

-// b-a sorts from larget to smallest ... use a - b for smallest to largest; if no compare (callback) function is passed in it will convert the values to strings and sort alphabetically.
+// b-a sorts from largest to smallest ... use a - b for smallest to largest; if no compare (callback) function is passed in it will convert the values to strings and sort alphabetically.
 ```

 ---

-###### Reverse()
+#### Reverse()

 The reverse() method is used to reverse the elements in an array: